MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_06_vibe_coding_prototype_ecommerce_app.md

 1. In the Chat view, enter the following prompt:

     ```markdown
     I want you to create a prototype shopping app using the information in my PRD and wireframe diagrams.
-Create my prototype app in the selected 'ShoppingApp' folder.
-Add a '.github/copilot-instructions.md' file to the workspace.
+Create the prototype app in the selected 'ShoppingApp' folder.
+The prototype should implement the following: basic use case functionality, simple navigation, a sample dataset, and basic styling.
+After creating the prototype app, add a '.github/copilot-instructions.md' file to the workspace.
 Add the contents of the PRD and wireframe files to the 'copilot-instructions.md' file.
-Use the information in 'copilot-instructions.md' to create a prototype shopping app.
-The prototype should implement the following: basic use case functionality, simple navigation, a sample dataset, and basic styling.
     ```

     GitHub Copilot Agent uses this prompt to generate an initial prototype app based on the requirements that you've defined.

-    - The agent creates a copilot-instructions.md file that contains your product requirements and wireframe diagrams.
-Visual Studio Code automatically includes the instructions from the .github/copilot-instructions.md file in every chat request and applies them for generating code.
+    - The agent checks the **ShoppingApp** folder to ensure that it's empty and ready to use as a workspace.
-    - The agent uses the copilot-instructions.md file to create an HTML file, a CSS file, and a JavaScript file in the **ShoppingApp** folder.
+    - The agent uses the PRD and wireframe diagrams to create the prototype app files.
+The agent generates the following files in the **ShoppingApp** folder:

+        - **app.js**: Contains the JavaScript code that implements the app's functionality, such as managing the product catalog, shopping cart, and navigation.
+        - **index.html**: Serves as the entry point for the web application, setting up the basic structure and linking the styles and scripts.
+        - **styles.css**: Provides the visual layout and responsive design for the prototype web app.

+    - The agent creates a **.github/copilot-instructions.md** file in the workspace and adds the contents of the PRD and wireframe files to the **copilot-instructions.md** file.

     > **TIP**: You can store custom instructions in your workspace or repository in a .github/copilot-instructions.md file.
 Custom instructions enable you to describe common guidelines or rules to get responses that match your specific coding practices and tech stack.
 Instead of manually including this context in every chat query, custom instructions automatically incorporate this information with every chat request.
 These instructions only apply to the workspace where the file is located.